EvanieWares/sorting_algorithms/README.md

-This is the Sorting Algorithms project folder.
+This is the sorting algorithms project folder.
+It contain implementations for sortingalgorithms and Big O notaion.

 -> Contributors:<br>
 Amouch Mohamed <skyied.med2023@gmail.com><br>